Best Telescopes for Kids

 - Little appreciation for the cost of a scope

-It is very important to understand that the telescope we choose is directly dependent on age.
+It is very important to understand that the telescopes for kids we choose is directly dependent on age.
 For example, something small, easy and cheap is much better for younger children.
 They can use it to see craters on the moon as well as the brightest planets, and you won’t be very upset with them if they aren’t particularly careful with their telescope.
 However, if we give the same telescope to a young teenagers, they will probably get bored of astronomy very quickly.

 Teenagers want to rely on great equipment and the latest technology.
 They will want to look beyond the moon and Saturn.
 Think, for example, about how excited your older child will be at the prospect of seeing a distant galaxy.
 This will definitely capture his attention and love for Astronomy.